mamorshedalam/weather-app/README.md

 ## Weather App Version.1
-Weather App is use to check weather update of any city.
-It can store search result.
+Weather App is used to check weather updates of any city.
+It can store search results.
-Weather App using OpenWeather API for finding weather update.
+Weather App using OpenWeather API for finding weather updates.

 #### Features:

- - Find temperature, humidity, pressure by city name
+ - Find temperature, humidity & pressure by city name
  - Store search result
  - Delete search result